learningmatter-mit/azo_barriers/README.md

 ## Examples

 An example calculation can be found in the `examples` folder.
-To test it out, run the following code in the command line:
+To test it out, run the following code on the command line:
 ```
 cd examples
 ./run.sh